-- Association ArchSite) prepared/submitted since time of the granting of any designation; - (ii) Additional areas of survey and investigation undertaken as part of the project; and - (iii) Further assessment and field survey of historic heritage by the nominated heritage specialist(s) which include (but are not limited to) the following: - A. locations proximate to waterways adjacent to Oira Creek and the Ngākōroa Stream.
-Definition of the extent of the site of the Runciman homestead and farm buildings (NZAA R12/1131, CHI 22177) using non-invasive techniques or exploratory investigation - B. Historic tauranga waka site (NZAA R12/1131, 22177) - C. Ngākōroa Stream bridge site (NZAA R12/1171, CHI 23172) - D. Commissariat redoubt and wharf site, including related features including beyond the defensive perimeter (NZAA R12/756, CHI 319, 14072, AUPOIP UID 2173) - E. Norrie Road Hingaia Stream bridge site (NZAA R12/1152, CHI 23078) - F. Drury Post Office store, bakehouse and residence sites (NZAA R12/1143, CHI 23071; NZAA R12/1149, CHI 23075) - G. Commercial buildings site/s, 236 Great South Road (no site number/s) - H. St John's Church and graveyard (NZAA R12/1129, CHI 2458, HNZPT list 2596, AUPOIP UID 707) - I. Aroha Cottage/paymaster's house (CHI 2455, HNZPT list 692, AUPOIP UID 704) - J. Former Drury creamery and casein factory (CHI 15102) - K. Former railway worker's residence (CHI 22288) - (iv) If removal of the former Drury creamery and casein factory building cannot be avoided as part of the detailed design of the Project, then: - A. In the first instance, options for relocation of parts or all of the building within the local area shall be investigated - B. If relocation options can be shown to have been exhausted, the building shall be demolished, subject to archaeological deconstruction by a suitably qualified and experienced buildings archaeologist (including salvaging historic materials in reusable condition where possible) and recorded in accordance with Level I of HNZPT Archaeological Guidelines Series No. 1 (AGS 1): Investigation and recording of buildings and standing structures (November 2018), or any subsequent version - C. The Manager and the Manager: Heritage Unit shall be advised in writing at least 10 working days prior to the relocation or demolition of the building with accompanying records demonstrating compliance with A. and B. above and Condition 26(e)(vii).
+Approximation Anabolita) numericand (automitted since times of the survey time of Association ArchSite) prepared/submitted since time of the granting of (ii , , , , , , , , , , , , , , , , , , , , project; and (ii , nominated heritage specialist(s) which include (but are not limited to) the following: A. locations proximate to waterways adjacent to Oira Creek and the Ngākōroa Stream.
+Definition of the extent of the site of the Runciman homestead and farm buildings (NZAA R12/1131, CHI 22177) using non-invasive techniques or exploratory investigation B. Historic tauranga waka site (NZAA R12/1131, 22177) C. Ngākōroa Stream bridge site (NZAA R12/1131, 22177) D. Commissariat redoubt and wharf site, including related features including beyond the defensive perimeter (NZAA R12/756, CHI 319, 14072, AUPOIP UID 2173) E. Norrie Road Hingaia Stream bridge site (NZAA R12/1152, CHI 23078) F. Drury Post Office store, bakehouse and residence sites (NZAA R12/1143, CHI 23071; NZAA R12/1149, CHI 23075) G. Commercial buildings site/s, 236 Great South Road (no site number/s) H. St John's Church and graveyard (NZAA R12/1129, CHI 2458, HNZPT list 2596, AUPOIP UID 707) I. Aroha Cottage/paymaster's house (CHI 2455, HNZPT list 692, AUPOIP UID 704) J. Former Drury creamery and casein factory (CHI 15102) K. Former railway worker's residence (CHI 22288) (iv /) If removal of the former Drury creamery and casein factory building cannot be avoided as part of the detailed design of the Project, then: A. In the first instance, options for relocation of parts or all of the building within the local area shall be investigated B. If relocation options can be shown to have been exhausted, the building shall be demolished, subject to archaeological deconstruction by a suitably qualified and experienced buildings archaeologist (including salvaging historic materials in reusable condition where possible) and recorded in accordance with Level I of HNZPT Archaeological Guidelines Series No. 1 (AGS 1): Investigation and recording of buildings and standing structures (November 2018), or any subsequent version C. The Manager and the Manager: Heritage Unit shall be advised C. The Manager and the Manager: Heritage Unit shall be advised in writing at least 10 working days prior to the relocation or demolition of the building with accompanying records demonstrating compliance with A. and B. above and Condition 26(e)(vii).